chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 ### Overall site
 Technical requirements:
 * Site traffic: Site should be able to support 200 unique visitors / 1,000 page views per day at the bare minimum
 * Error pages: Show a friendly error page if there is a site error.
-This should not happen often, but in case it does, the user should see a friendly error page.
+This should not happen very often, but in case it does, the user should see a friendly error page.
 * Analytics tracking code: We will use Plausible without the need for cookie banners
 * Deployment: work with CZI Infra’s modules for deployment to ecs cluster, we will ship our front end in a docker container